Geology and Geophysics

 The geology and geophysics program is located in McNutt Hall and it is especially well endowed with modern, state-of-the-art equipment for teaching and research in most areas of the Earth sciences.
 The availability of such equipment provides our students with an excellent laboratory and field educational experience.
 In addition, cooperative studies with the Missouri Geological Survey and the U.S. Geological Survey provide students with opportunities for part time employment and on-the-job experience while they pursue their degree.

 Geological scientists enjoy their work.
-As a professional geologist or geophysicist you may explore for oil, gas, and coal to provide for our nation's energy needs.
+As a geologist or geophysicist you may explore for oil, gas, and coal to provide for our nation's energy needs.
 You may search for minerals critical to industry.
 You may become involved in minimizing environmental pollutants and geologic hazards.
 In all cases, you will have the opportunity to work outdoors, in the lab, and with cutting edge technology.
+You do not need a license to be employed as a geologist or geophysicist but the curriculum prepares students for future professional licensing.
+Students may take the ASBOG National License Exam, a necessary requirement in the process of becoming a Licensed Professional Geologist.
+Additional requirements vary by state.

 Mission Statement